vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Bounce Rate by Traffic Source](images/q02_bounce_rate_by_traffic_source.png)

-#### Insight

-Among the displayed traffic sources, `youtube.com` had the highest bounce rate, suggesting that visitors from this source were less likely to continue browsing after landing on the website.
+Insight: Among the displayed traffic sources, `youtube.com` had the highest bounce rate, suggesting that visitors from this source were less likely to continue browsing after landing on the website.
 Google generated the highest number of visits, but its bounce rate was also relatively high, indicating that high traffic volume does not always mean high traffic quality.

 ---